Coiot/strides-strokes/src/pages/index.md

         template: grid_item
         title: Goal 3
         title_align: left
-        content: |
+        content: >
-          To inspire YOU to be the best you can be and to fight for you!
+          To inspire YOU!
+To encourage you to be the best you can be!
+To fight for you!
         content_align: left
         image: images/goal3.svg
         image_position: top